 - Track and share team wins

-- Give out thank-you notes
+- Give out thank-you notes to employees

-This article was originally published on January 12, 2015.
-It was last updated April 5, 2021.
+This blog article was originally published on January 12, 2015.
+It was last updated on January 10, 2023.